Alexjhz07/GoBot/docs/Database_Tables.md

 ```

 These are loaded once at the start of the bot and cached for quick use.
-This table should not be used for things with inconsequential short cooldowns.
-Short cooldowns should be cached in memory instead.
-Rewrites to bank timers are infrequent, therefore, they belong in this table.
+Rewrites to bank timers are infrequent and must be persisted.
+That is why this table exists.

 ## bank_transactions